-Lord Alfred glared at them, angry at this serious breach of the Measure's rules of conduct.
-"Lard

-Gunthar, may I remind: you that Lord Derek Crownguard is not on trial here.
+Lord Alfred glared at them, angry at this serious breach oi the Measure's rules of conduct.
+"Lard Gunthar, may I remind you that Lord Derek Crownguard is not on trial here.
 He has proven his valor time and again upon the field of battle.
-I think we may safely take his word for what is an enemy action anti , what isn't.
+I think we may safely take his word for what is an enemy action and , what isn't.
 Sturm Brightblade, do you say that the charges made against you by Lord Derek Crownguard are false?"

-"My lord," Sturm ~began, licking his lips which were cracked; and dry, "I do nor. say the knight has lied.
-I saga however. that: he has misrepresented me:'
+"My lord," Sturm began, licking his lips which were cracked; and dry, "I do not say the knight has lied.
+I say however that he has misrepresented me."